cirosalzmann/my_repo/README.md

 ## Expected Results

-Generally, we expect it to be better, to reach more people, even if they have fewer influence.
+Generally, we expect it to be better to reach more people, even if they have fewer influence.
-If we assume a higher correlation between the communities and the opinions, it might be harder to change the average opinion of a single community and need more than one agent to change the opinion to trigger such a cascade of opinion changes.
+If we assume a higher correlation between the communities and the opinions, it will be harder to change the average opinion of a single community and might need more than one agent as initiator to trigger a cascade of changes that leads to the opposite average opinion in that community.
-We expect the ratio of the influence of the media to the influence of the social network to decrease in time.
+We expect the influence of the media to be smaller than that of the social network.
-It will be hard to identify what a feasible strategy is, e. g. when we compare reaching different
+It will be hard to identify what a feasible strategy is in terms of concrete numbers, e.g. the numbers of agents that we can get to adapt our opinion at some time.

 ## References